Hodge Jones & Allen LLP

 Firm description and career prospects

 The firm is known for its high profile work in its litigation areas of practice, both civil and criminal.
 It has a very popular training scheme and is rated highly in the Lex 100 Guide to UK Law Firms for the amount of client contact trainees experience.
 It is also known for the high quality of its work.
 The firm continues to strongly develop its privately funded litigation and non contentious practice.
 In 2007 the firm moved to new larger premises near Euston.
-Approx 67% retention in 2016.
-Accredited with Lexcel and Investors in People.
+Approx 70% retention in 2017.
+Accredited with Lexcel.

 Types of work